gellati/oda-kapa-api/README.md

 (you might need to do this with suitable permissions depending on your system)

+Editor can be run with

+    npm run edit

 Code under work is in oda-kapa-express.

 ok so far
 - editor works
 - have Dredd tests that work
-- can make get request to fhir service
+- can make get/post requests to fhir service

-Editor can be run with

-    npm run edit

 Current issues:
 - not all get requests work, problem with parameters?